 A hit and run accident is when the driver of a vehicle involved in an accident, possibly involving other road users, pedestrians or property, and who is responsible for causing the accident, leaves the scene of the accident without leaving their name, insurance or any contact details.
 According to hit and run accident UK law, it is a criminal act for a driver responsible for causing an accident to flee the scene without leaving their details.

-As already mentioned, 12% of road traffic accidents are hit and run accidents and it is estimated that half of these are reported by witnesses such as pedestrians and other drivers who were present when it happened.
+Hit and run accidents are more common than you think.
+It is estimated that half of these are reported by witnesses such as pedestrians and other drivers who were present when it happened.

 Leaving the scene of a road traffic accident that you were involved in is a criminal offence and you may be faced with the following as punishment: